LiLuo086/customer-churn-analysis/README.md

 ## Project Overview

+**Churn rate**, also known as customer attrition rate or customer churn, is a business metric that calculates the percentage of customers who stop using a product or service during a given period.
+It is particularly relevant in subscription-based business models, telecommunications where customer retention is a key factor.

-Customer churn is a critical metric for telecom companies, as acquiring new customers often costs more than retaining existing ones.
+As acquiring new customers often costs more than retaining existing ones, **Customer churn** is a critical metric for telecom companies.
 In this project, I performed an exploratory churn analysis on the Databel Telecom dataset using Excel.
 The goal was to uncover churn patterns, calculate KPIs, and provide actionable insights for retention strategies.

 ## Objectives

 - Analyze customer churn rate and trends.

-- Identify key factors that influence churn (e.g., contracts, customer service calls, data plans).
+- Identify key factors that influence churn.

 - Build an interactive Excel dashboard to summarize findings.